Skip to content

 Where to Stay in Lisbon for Families

-Families with children should prioritize flat areas with space for kids to move.
-Parque das Nações is the top pick thanks to the Oceanarium, playgrounds, and wide promenades.
-Baixa is another good option for its flat streets and central location.
-Apartments with kitchens are often more practical than hotel rooms for families.
-Avoid steep Alfama and rowdy Bairro Alto with younger children.
+Families with children should prioritize flat areas with space to move.
+Parque das Nações is the top pick: Oceanarium, playgrounds, wide promenades.
+Baixa is a solid alternative for flat streets and central access.
+Apartments with kitchens are more practical than hotel rooms for most families.
+Avoid steep Alfama and noisy Bairro Alto with younger children.

 Where to Stay in Lisbon for Couples

-Couples looking for romance should consider Alfama for its atmospheric streets and intimate boutique hotels, or Príncipe Real for its trendy restaurants, wine bars, and garden strolls.
-A boutique hotel with a rooftop terrace (Memmo Alfama, Bairro Alto Hotel) makes evenings magical.
-Chiado is also excellent for couples who want culture, dining, and easy access to everything.
+Alfama delivers on atmosphere — medieval streets, intimate boutique hotels, fado drifting through the evening.
+Príncipe Real offers excellent restaurants, natural wine bars, and garden walks.
+A boutique hotel with a rooftop terrace (Memmo Alfama, Bairro Alto Hotel) makes evenings worthwhile.
+Chiado also works well for couples who want culture, dining, and easy access to everything else.

 Where to Stay in Lisbon on a Budget

-Budget travelers will find Lisbon’s hostels among Europe’s best.
-The highest concentration of quality hostels is in Baixa, Bairro Alto, and Cais do Sodré.
-For private rooms at hostel prices, check properties in Saldanha and Arroios, which are less central but well-connected by metro.
-Apartments in neighborhoods like Campo de Ourique and Graça also offer excellent value, especially for stays of a week or more.
+Lisbon’s hostels are among Europe’s best.
+The highest concentration of quality options is in Baixa, Bairro Alto, and Cais do Sodré.
+For private rooms at hostel prices, look at Saldanha and Arroios — less central but well-connected by metro.
+Apartments in Campo de Ourique and Graça offer excellent value for stays of a week or more.

 Start Planning Your Lisbon Stay